logo

 • Compatible with all models and brands

-• Features precision ground carbide teeth for clean cutting
+• Features precision ground carbide teeth

-• Also comes with a reduction ring to fit onto smaller circular saws
+• Can fit onto smaller circular saws

 Cons